vanmellebenjamin/b2boost-assignement/README.md

 [![Grails Version][grails-image]][grails-url]

-## Requirements

-A running docker agent with an internet connection

 ## Checklist

 - [ ] The endpoint will return custom error JSON messages in the payload, additionally to the standard HTTP response codes